AT-Publishing/website/_strategy/2017-09-19-wyckoff-ranges.md

 *If you want more Wyckoff, take a look at the ["Wyckoff Trading"](/tag/wyckoff-trading/) tag in the blog.*

+> For TradingView scripts that are good for Wyckoff analysis, [jump here](#tradingview-wyckoff).

-## What is Wyckoff Method?
+## Wyckoff Method Definition

-* The Wyckoff Method is a strategic trading approach based on the supply and demand dynamic that forms the base of market cycles.
+Wyckoff Method is a strategic approach to trading.

+The method is based on supply and demand.

+Supply and demand is the basic dynamic at the root of **market cycles**.
+Richard Wyckoff, the method's author, came up with patterns that simplify the analysis of market cycles.

-* The Wyckoff method distinguishes several typical 'phases' (patterns) where the market either ranges or advances (in either direction).
+The method was originally meant for stock markets.
+It is most useful on crypto markets these days.

+### Best Timeframe For Wyckoff

+Wyckoff works in terms of supply and demand.
+This dynamic exists on any timeframe, but it **has a bias**.

-* It is suitable mainly for trading the higher timeframes.
+It is best to start with higher timeframes.

-* Richard Wyckoff originally developed the trading method for the stock market several decades ago but today's cryptocurrency traders are finding it very useful once again - mainly on the markets of larger cryptos such as BTC or ETH.
+Look for Wyckoff phases, establish the market bias, then look into details.

+For initial analysis, the 1D timeframe is most recommended.
+It's easy to get with [TradingView FREE plan](http://bit.ly/at-tvd-glob).

+### Wyckoff Phases

+Wyckoff divides each market cycle into **phases**.

+In each phase, the market has a characteristic direction:

+* Markup phase: The market steadily advances
+* Markdown phase: The market steadily declines
+* Accumulation, Reaccumulation and Distribution phase: The market ranges (moves [sideways](/glossary/#sideways))

+This post focuses on Wyckoff method for ranging markets.

+We will focus on Accumulation, Reaccumulation and Distribution phase here.

 ## Wyckoff Method in Crypto

-Richard D. Wyckoff's trading method was popularized in the crypto trading circles mainly thanks to John Bollinger who has been using it a lot for his chart analyses on crypto twitter.
-He usually combines [Wyckoff method with Bollinger bands](https://twitter.com/bbands/status/920763449742970880), his own invention.
+Wyckoff method entered the crypto trading community thanks to John Bollinger, the inventor of [bbands](/glossary/#bbands).

+He also suggested combining [Wyckoff method with bbands](https://twitter.com/bbands/status/920763449742970880).

 * [ATNET Glossary: BBands](/glossary/bbands/)

-### Wyckoff + Bollinger Bands: Great for Ranging Crypto Markets
+### Wyckoff Method with Bollinger Bands

-The combination of Wyckoff method and Bollinger bands has a reason:

-* The Wyckoff method describes market ranges, in other words periods of reduced volatility.
-* Cryptocurrencies trade in pairs and show a typical pair behavior.
-* Trading pairs with bbands give you an edge.

-Definitely something to consider: The markets for big cryptos are maturing, traders who were used to capitalising on the obscene crypto volatility might have to actually develop a skill for the milder, ranging trades before their time comes again with the next alt season.
+All you need to do to combine Wyckoff Method and BBands is to treat the lines in BBands as baselines.

+Instead of looking for new lows or new highs in terms of price, you look at their distance from BBands.

+This approach is great for ranging markets, as Bollinger described himself on [Meb Faber's show](http://mebfaber.com/2017/02/01/episode-37-john-bollinger-people-time-frame-confusion-think-huge-amount-damage/):

-> John Bollinger: "Bollinger Bands work fantastic on Bitcoin.
+> "Bollinger Bands work fantastic on Bitcoin.
 And they work fantastic on all forex.
 There's a reason for that.
 Currency trading is pairs trading - you’re long one and short the other, essentially.
 The idea is to earn a return at reduced volatility over time.
 So, forex is pairs trading and pairs have a statistical property, they’re stationary or they exhibit in the statistical parlance, stationarity.
 And it just turns out that Bollinger Bands work just a little bit better with series that exhibit stationarity.
 So, there is sort of a built-in edge to using Bollinger Bands on anything that’s a pair."

-(From [Meb Faber's podcast, Episode 37, 2017/02/01](http://mebfaber.com/2017/02/01/episode-37-john-bollinger-people-time-frame-confusion-think-huge-amount-damage/))
+This approach is great for *ranging markets*, because that's where the pair behaviour is strongest in markets like BTCUSD.

+* Ranging markets have lower volatility.
+* With lower volatility the market is more likely to stay inside the BBands.
+* It's easy to measure how far any new lows or highs got from their side of the BBands.

+We will go more into market ranges in the following section.

 &nbsp;

-#### Read Later:
+#### Read Later?

 {% assign interlink = page.interlink %}
 {% include article/interlink-generic.html %}